noahadams/cascadiajs-2014-presentation/Cascadia JS 2014 Day 2.md

 - mentors and learners both love it!
 - pair programming model for the event
 - we all have different bottoms, we all started somewhere different
-- havinga  white soundign first name si the equivalent of having 8 years of professional experience?
+- having a white soundign first name si the equivalent of having 8 years of professional experience?
 - where your bottom is is a matter of privilege
 - edgar allan bro!
 - rfc 822 and rfc 2616